The Chora: Until the Conquest of Constantinople

 In the late 13th and early 14th centuries, the monastery was home to the scholar Maximus Planudes, who was responsible for the restoration and reintroduction of Ptolemy's Geography to the Byzantines and, ultimately, to Renaissance Italy.
 During the last siege of Constantinople in 1453, the Icon of the Theotokos Hodegetria, considered the protector of the City, was brought to Chora in order to assist the defenders against the assault of the Ottomans.

 Kariye Mosque (c.
 1500–1945)

 Around fifty years after the fall of the city to the Ottomans, Hadım Ali Pasha, the Grand Vizier of Sultan Bayezid II, ordered the Chora Church to be converted into a mosque — Kariye Camii.
-The word Kariye derived from the Greek name Chora.
+The word Kariye is derived from the Greek name Chora.
 The architectural modifications were kept minimal with minor whitewashing and the addition of a brick minaret and mihrab.
 None altered the spatial organisation of the church.
 Ottoman records indicate maintenance rather than renovation.
 Due to the prohibition against iconic images in Islam, the mosaics and frescoes were covered by a layer of plaster.
 This and frequent earthquakes in the region have taken their toll on the artwork.
 Additionally, the intervention efforts of the 19th century, led by Evkaf Nezareti, flattened the original domed roof profile, and masked the Late Byzantine silhouette.